Imadoki no Vampire: Bloody Bride

-Bloody Bride in essence is a dating simulation.
-You play as a young vampire who has reached (vampire) adulthood.
+is a 1996 dating sim for the PlayStation.
+It waspublished by Atlus.
+In the game, the players controls a young vampire who has reached adulthood.
 He is sent to earth to suck the blood of a girl with a 'platinum aura'.
 However the girl has to willingly allow him to suck her blood.
 The character is given three years to complete his mission.